cimitrasoftware/cimitra_win_user_admin/README.md

 6. Copy in the URL from step #4
 7. Select Import
 8. Associate the Action with a Cimitra Agent deployed on an Active Directory Domain Controller
+9. Make changes to imported Actions, specifically related to the DIVISION (Context) and GroupGUID parameters etc.

 **[ADDING A USER TO ACTIVE DIRECTORY]**